keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 ![Venn Diagram of Integration Testing](https://cdn.hashnode.com/res/hashnode/image/upload/v1751017936701/b6590558-01cf-4308-8ebc-2a130e61ad9c.png align="center")

-The fundamental goal is to determine whether integrated parts work correctly together.
-Specific checks may fall into three categories:
+The overarching aim is to assess the functioning of the integrated component of the modules together.
+Specifically checks may be categorized into three types:

 1. **Interface Compatibility**:
-    Ensuring that calls to services or libraries use correctly defined parameters and data formats.
+    Ensuring the integrity of the called parameters and their definition and data formats.

-2. **Data Integrity**:
+2. **Data Integrity:**
-    Verifying that transformations and data transfers maintain their meaning and structure.
+    Ensuring transformations and transfers maintain meaning and structure in the transaction.

 3. **System Behavior**:
-    Validating that workflows across modules achieve the expected business outcomes or user experience.
+    Ensuring that workflows across the module types achieve the expected business outcomes or user experience.

 ## Types of Integration Testing